vedantDube/iitBBR-hack/README.md

   - Using google meet link

 #### *RAG Based Chatbot for students*
-  - Students can access specialised chatbot for context querying.
+  - Students can access specialised chatbot that functions smoothly for context querying .